FractalArt/convdim/README.md

 `ConvDim` is a command-line application written in the [Rust](https://www.rust-lang.org/) programming language that computes the output dimension of a convolution layer in a convolutional neural network, given the dimension of its input, the size of the convolution filter as well as its stride and padding.
+Multiple consecutive applications of the same filter can also be considered.

 ***

 ## Building & Usage

 `ConvDim` requires the Rust compiler to be available.
-Instructions on how to install it can be found at on the [Rust website](https://www.rust-lang.org/tools/install).
+Instructions on how to install it can be found on the [Rust website](https://www.rust-lang.org/tools/install).
 Once the `Rust` toolchain is setup, the application can be compiled as follows:

 ```sh